 Carotenoids (such as alpha and beta carotene) are responsible for the beautiful orange color of pumpkins and squashes.
 We think of orange foods like carrots and sweet potatoes as excellent sources of vitamin A, but you may be surprised to learn that plant foods contain no vitamin A at all, at least as far as humans are concerned.
 Herbivores (vegan animals) and many other animals possess an enzyme that can convert carotenoids to vitamin A, but we don’t.
 In our bodies, plant carotenoids have to jump through a series of biological hoops in order to become the active form of vitamin A (retinol) that our bodies can use.

 Carotenoids in fibrous foods like pumpkin are trapped within plant cell walls made of indigestible cellulose (insoluble fiber), so that even after cooking and digesting pumpkin, a maximum of only 25% of the carotenoids are freed from its rigid fibrous matrix.
 Fat is then required to absorb carotenoids (pass the butter please), but even if we eat enough fat with our pumpkin or squash, we can only absorb about 8% of the carotenoids within.
-Furthermore, once it’s inside our bloodstream, we can only convert about 50% of the beta carotene into active vitamin A. So when you see vitamin A content listed on the side of a can of pumpkin, multiply that by 25% and then by another 8% and then by another 50% and what you are left with is only about 1.5% bioavailable vitamin A!!!
-In sharp contrast, vitamin A from animal sources is in the form of “retinyl esters”, not carotenoids, and we easily convert these to active vitamin A, therefore they are completely bio-available.
+Furthermore, once it’s inside our bloodstream, we can only convert about 50% of the beta carotene into active vitamin A. The conversion rate varies widely from one plant food to another.
+The National Institutes of Health estimate that it is 12 to 24 times more difficult for our bodies to extract vitamin A out of plant foods than from animal foods.
+Vitamin A from animal sources is in the form of “retinyl esters”, not carotenoids, and we easily convert these to active vitamin A, therefore they are completely bio-available.
 Good food sources of vitamin A include egg yolks and dairy products, but the best source of vitamin A is actually liver.
 Unfortunately liver is not a pretty orange vegetable, but hey, looks aren’t everything.

 Well, maybe…if you drop one directly on top of a tumor…